NCAR/ncar-python-tutorial/docs/instructions.md

 - CGD's Hobart
 - Personal laptop/desktop with a UNIX-variant Operating System

 **NOTE:** For windows users, setup scripts provided in this repository don't work on Windows machines for the time being.
-You may want to follow the instructions available [here](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html) to install miniconda.

 ### Step 1: Clone NCAR Python Tutorial Repository